jlouis/safetyvalve/README.md

 * Y changes: These are additions to the API, but existing functionality has not been broken.
 * Z changes: Bug fixes.

+See the document USING.md for a usage example.

 # Changes

 ### v0.1.0 -> v1.0.0